 The Savior established a church when he was on the earth.
 Catholics make some claim to being the "true" church but Protestants can't make such a claim.
-None of them carry the name of the Savior and claim authority to be what is termed the Kingdom of God on the earth, except the Church of Jesus Christ of Latter-Day Saints.
+Protestants are simply anti-Catholics and Evangelicals are often anti-Protestants.
+None of them carries the name of the Savior or claims authority to be what is termed the Kingdom of God on the earth, except the Church of Jesus Christ of Latter-Day Saints.
 Why is this?

 Some critically minded people just can't seem to accept the fact that even the Lord's church is full of imperfect people.
-Leaders and members alike are such and that events and practices they don't agree with have occurred in its history.
-Even so by what authority do they judge?
-Only with their opinions and false judgements.
+Leaders and members alike are such people.
+Certain events and practices they don't agree with have occurred in its history.

-They represent themselves and have no claim to any authority and claim no credentials to speak for God.
+The critics represent themselves and have no claim to any authority and claim no credentials to speak for God.
 They speak for themselves.
-Their opinions are not designed to lift others or to take a person anywhere except from the church.
-They may become atheists or join in contradictory theologies of creedal sectarianism.
+Their opinions are not designed to lift others or to take a person anywhere except away from the church.

 The critical narratives depend on a listener's lack of knowledge and lack of desire or opportunity to get all of the facts to know what the actual circumstances were.
-If the false narrative comes from someone they trust, like a pastor or minister then there is a tendency to dismiss the need for more information.
+If the false narrative comes from someone they trust, like a Christian church there is a tendency to dismiss the need for more information.
 These narratives have been repeated over and over in churches and on the internet around the world.